 Prohibiting discipline, discrimination or disparate treatment in schools treatment in schools based on the hair or culture headdress of a student.

 Help ensure that previously incarcerated individuals had access to voting after they completed their prison sentences.

 The legislation to provide alternative methods for children to testify who have been abused, other than being in the same room as their abuser, traumatizing these children again and again.

 Legislation to act on capping interest rates so low income families could have access to financial resources at reasonable rates.

-Thank you for your generous donations which enable us to achieve our purpose and goals.
+Thank you for your generous donations and/or dues which enable us to achieve our purpose and goals.